sul-dlss/exhibits/README.md

 # SUL Spotlight Exhibit

-The project's `master` branch provides a template Spotlight application with SUL branding and functionality.
+The project's `main` branch provides a template Spotlight application with SUL branding and functionality.

 ## Configuration